pwnyniche/acmmmcheapfake2022/README.md

 - detectron2 (included in the code, just install the requirements.txt)
 - GPU with minimum 10GB memory

-We recommend using Docker with GPU flag on.
+_Note: We recommend using Docker with GPU for easy installation._

 ## Install with Docker
 ### Build the image